luiscoco/AWS_SDK_IAM_Grant_Temporary_Permissions_using_Roles_and_STS/README.md

 await iamWrapper.AttachRolePolicyAsync(policy.Arn, roleName);
 ```

 ### 9.7.
-Grants the User permission to Assume the Role
+Grants the User permission to Assume the IAM Role

 Use the AWS Security Token Service (AWS **STS**) to have the **user assume the role** we created.